lgss/lgss-digital-tech-playbook/outsystems/architecture.md

 **Cyclic dependencies are avoided**

 _For example_
 * Module 1 is consumed by Module 2.
 Module 2 is consumed by Module 3.
 Module 3 should not consume Module 1.
-Cases of cyclic depedency will be identified by [Discovery](https://lgss-dev.outsystemsenterprise.com/Discovery/)
+Cases of cyclic dependency will be identified by [Discovery](https://lgss-dev.outsystemsenterprise.com/Discovery/)

 ## Applications and Modules
 Applications contain at least one module, some may contain many modules.